TJ-rpg/dune/campaigns/The_Spice_Must_Flow/Chapter_3.md

 They moved through fire and panic.
 In the chaos, Telgu vanished, bowing with civility.
 “If you need help,” he said, “send a courier.”

 And then—a signal.
 A figure in the crowd.
-Vernius.
+Vertas.
 A whisper: “Tomorrow.
 Second shift.
 Fourth forge-ward.”

 And he was gone.